 Common Mistakes

-- ❌ Over-humidifying (above 60% promotes mold)
+- Over-humidifying (above 60% promotes mold)

-- ❌ Forgetting to empty tank
+- Forgetting to empty dehumidifier tanks

-- ❌ Blocking air intake/exhaust
+- Blocking air intake/exhaust

 The Bottom Line